DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Covering her eyes, Rinne exits the graveyard.
 Under her golden hair could be seen pointy ears.
 On her back are tenma's wings.
-Mix of foreign god, demon and human.
+Mix of sidhe, demon and human.
 At first glance she holds characteristics of these three races.

 "Hey, Kai, where we are?"